local1180/legislative-autotracker-1/README.md

 # Legislative Auto Tracker

-This is a "Proof of Concept" project that is being supplanted by a more modular design using FireStore as a backend.
+This is a "Proof of Concept" project that is being supplanted by a more modular design using FireStore & Firebase Cloud Functions as a backend.
 See the new project in action at https://legislative-autotracker.firebaseapp.com/

 This project is intended to be a simple drop-in web app to assist CWA Union locals in:
 * tracking state level priority legislation;